Bring Your Own Tools - ASP.NET vNext Goes Cross-Platform

 Web development was a different game back in the early 2000s.
 Early versions of ASP.NET were aimed at Microsoft's existing customer base, and even tried to hide the nature of the web from developers who weren't ready for it.
 Gradually, the ASP.NET team began to open up, shipping open-source components and eventually open-sourcing much of the ASP.NET platform.
 The next version of ASP.NET goes even further, providing explicit support for development and hosting on non-Windows platforms.
 Come see how you can take advantage of the robust and full-featured ASP.NET platform while still using the tools you love: OS X, Sublime, Vim, and others.

-Brian Sullivan is a principal consultant for Improving Enterprises in Dallas.
+Brian Sullivan is a principal software engineer at Clear Measure in Dallas.
 He got his start in programming maintaining legacy mainframe applications in COBOL at a large trucking company, but quickly realized he needed to find a more productive environment in order to stay sane.
 He jumped at the opportunity to help transition some of those COBOL applications to .NET, and he hasn’t looked back since.
 He has been working with Microsoft technologies since the .NET 1.0 days, and is interested in introducing modern web development techniques to the clients he works with.
 Brian is recipient of the Microsoft MVP award in ASP.NET and a graduate of Harding University.